Providing absolute machine encoder position over a standardized protocol

 • Only point-to-point configuration is supported

-Clock and/or data signals from an external device should be connected to the desired digital input pin on the HIL device.
-Additional, these pins need to be defined in the machine dialog window.
-On the Feedback tab (Figure 2) values for clock and/or data pins need to be defined.
-The connected signal can be active high, or active low, depending on the user’s external device.
+Clock and data signals from an external device should be connected to the desired digital input pin on the HIL device.
+These pins need to be defined in the machine dialog window.
+On the Feedback tab, values for clock and data pins need to be defined.
+The connected signal can be active high, or active low, depending on the connected external device.

 Note: Absolute encoder protocol is not supported on HIL402 (configurations: 1, 2, 3, and 4).